fndejong/flyway-docker/README.md

 If your database is not in this list, or if you want to ship a different or newer driver than the one included you can do so using the `flyway/drivers` volume.

-### Example

-Create a directory and drop for example the Oracle JDBC driver (`ojdbc8.jar`) in there.

-You can now let Flyway make use of it my mapping that volume as well:

-`docker run --rm -v /my/sqldir:/flyway/sql -v /my/confdir:/flyway/conf -v /my/driverdir:/flyway/drivers boxfuse/flyway migrate`

 ## Adding Java-based migrations and callbacks

 To pass in Java-based migrations and callbacks you can use the `flyway/jars` volume.